 - A driver, motorcycle rider, bicycle rider or passenger must not lead an animal, while the vehicle is moving.

 Rules, demerit points and fines may differ slightly between states.
-To find out what rules apply in your state or territory, contact your state or territory transport department:
+To find out what rules apply in your state or territory, contact your state or territory transport department or follow the links below:

 SHOULD I RESTRAIN MY DOG WHEN TRAVELLING IN THE CAR?